 The Coordinated Entry System (CES) Policies and Procedures were last revised and approved by the Orange County Continuum of Care (CoC) Board on September 11, 2019.
-Since then, the CES has continued to evolve and improve and provided us an opportunity to implement the adopted policies and procedures.
+Since then, the CES has continued to evolve and improve as well as provided an opportunity to implement the adopted policies and procedures.

-The Office of Care Coordination as the Coordinated Entry System Lead contracted with Homebase, a national technical assistance provider in the field of housing and homelessness, to complete an evaluation of the CES.
-Homebase recommended key changes to the CES Assessment and Prioritization as well as provided some best practices.
-Attachment C is the report provided by Homebase.
+The Office of Care Coordination as the CES Lead contracted with Homebase, a national technical assistance provider in the field of housing and homelessness, to complete an evaluation of the CES.
+Homebase recommended key changes to the CES Assessment and Prioritization as well as provided some best practices for the consideration of the Orange County CoC.